pathakmukul/vibe-doctor/README.md

 No external state files needed - uses conversation tags for perfect tracking.

 ## 🐛 Troubleshooting

+### "Clipboard verification failed"
+- Run `/export` in your Claude conversation
+- Select "1.
+Copy to clipboard"
+- Ensure clipboard starts with `✻ Welcome to Claude Code!`

 ### "No Update operations found"
 - Make sure you used `/export` after Claude made changes